-Upcycled Food: Wise Trend to Reduce Food Waste
+Upcycled Food: Wise Trend Brands are Following to Reduce Food Waste

 Upcycled food has now become an officially defined term, which will motivate broader consumer and industry support for upcycled food products, helping reduce food waste.
 The growth of the movement parallels an uptick in consumer interest in sustainability and more eco-conscious food brands.